grumpfou/RFigure/README.md

 - RFigureConfig: contains the header that will be execute before any instructions.
 It typically import numpy and matplotlib as the magic function
 %pyplot does in Jupyter/IPython
 - RFigurePickle: handles the coding and decoding of information contained in rfig3 files.
 Works in the same way as the regular pickle library of python
 - REditors: contains the Syntax Highlighters used to display the python code (for the instructions) and the markdown code (for the commentaries).
 - RFigureMagics: contains the magic functions that can be used in Jupyter/QtConsole.
+- RFigureSearchvar : contains function that analyse the code in order to determine the pertinent variable to save in the rfig file
 - RFigureMisc: various functions